datapartnership/syria-economic-monitor/_sources/reports/2023-summer-tree-cover-loss.md

 ![](figures/syria-tree-loss-2.png)

-*Figure 1: Tree cover loss in Lattakia, from 2000-2021*
+*Figure 1: Tree cover loss in northwest Syria, from 2000-2021*

 ![](figures/syria-tree-loss-3.png)

-*Figure 2: Tree cover loss in Lattakia, from 2000-2021 (zoomed in)*
+*Figure 2: Tree cover loss in eastern Lattakia, from 2000-2021 (zoomed in)*

 ## Findings